tbojustin/resumechallenge/content/_index.md

 +++
-title = "The cloud resume challenge" description = "A proven way to advance your cloud career - in just 16 steps." images = ['images/book.png']
+title = "The Cloud Resume Challenge" description = "A proven way to advance your cloud career - in just 16 steps." images = ['images/book.png']
 +++